What happens if we investigate your concern

 While we’re investigating your concern, we’ll keep you up to date with what we’re doing.
 At the beginning of the investigation, our Patient Liaison Service will offer to meet with you to discuss what will happen next and answer any questions.

-Your investigation officer will also be on hand throughout the process, and will be in touch every three weeks to keep you informed of the progress with the investigation.
+Your investigation officer will also be on hand throughout the process, and will be in touch every eight weeks to keep you informed of the progress with the investigation.

 If we think that the doctor you’ve raised a concern about may continue to pose a risk to patients or the public while we investigate, we can ask the Medical Practitioners Tribunal Service (MPTS) to temporarily limit or suspend the doctor’s practice.